bakshioye/DailyChecklist/README.md

 **Currently Ongoing Project and is in initial stages**

+**Note:**
-*Strike-Through points means they are completed*
+- Strike-Through points means they are completed
+- Points in bold means i am currenlt working on them

 A To-Do application with following features (some features are still under work) :
 1. ~~Resetable List which resets *all or some* of the checklist items depending on the time specified~~
 1. Probably, the first checklist app, which displays multiple checklists on *dashboard* in form of *Collection View* instead of *Table View*
-1. Prioritize different checklists
+#### 3. Prioritize different checklists

 To-do list for To-do list (Pun Intended :sweat_smile:)